Applications of the close-limit approximation: horizonless compact objects and scalar fields: BBH s and scalar fields

 Thus, our results indicate that scalar fields in GR, or in modified gravity theories in which the no-hair theorem applies, do not significantly affect the coalescence of BBHs.

 These results are also interesting in light of a completely different question: at what time the GW signal from a BBH coalescence can be described as a superposition of QNMs?
 This problem, i.e. the determination of the starting time of the ringdown, is widely debated~\cite{Berti:2007fi,Baibhav:2017jhs,Bhagwat:2017tkm,Ota:2019bzl,Giesler:2019uxc,Forteza:2020hbw}.
 Indeed, the procedure of constructing a GW template is based on joining different approximations, from the regime where the BHs separation is large (PN approximation) to the ringdown oscillations (perturbation theory), passing through the highly non-linear merger process that requires numerical approaches.
 Our results indicate that an observer measuring the scalar oscillations during a BBH collision may extend the validity of the ringdown treatment closer to the merger, where, in principle, only full numerical studies are accurate and reliable.
-This is an indication that the same may hold true for the gravitational waveform.
+The direct detection of scalar fields oscillations is not possible with current detectors, if one assumes GR as the correct theory of gravitation.
+However, we may take this as an indication that the same may hold true for gravitational waveforms, for which, instead, detections are possible through current GW interferometers.